Will Iraqi Kurdistan's youth turn to religious extremism next? | DW | 27.11.2021

 Around 2014, over 530 Iraqi Kurds are thought to have joined the "Islamic State" group.
 Palani was told by security sources that another 800 or so were caught before they could do so.

-"But back in 2014, there was still some space and hope for young people here," Palani cautions.
-"What worries me now, in the current context, if the same thing were to happen again, we would have a lot more young people trying to join a group like the 'Islamic State,'" he concluded.
+"But back in 2014, there was still some space and hope for young people here," said Palani.
+"What worries me now, in the current context, if the same thing were to happen again, we would have a lot more young people trying to join a group like the 'Islamic State.'"